 1. Understand What You’re Working with Beforehand

-As the first generation technically classified as “digital natives,” it’s important to note that this age group was born and raised with all the information in the world at their fingertips (literally).
+As the first generation is technically classified as “digital natives,” it’s important to note that this age group was born and raised with all the information in the world at their fingertips (literally).
 This age group is super comfortable with technology and each person has their own way of conducting research and solving problems.

 Before you bring on a group of Gen Zers, you need to understand these traits and how to use them to your advantage.
-Fortunately, there are plenty of tools out there today that can help qualify employees before you bring them onboard.
+Fortunately, there are plenty of tools out there today that can help qualify employees before you bring them on board.
 AI technology is changing the way recruiters are approaching the hiring process – as it helps them make smarter and more data-driven decisions.
 For example, AI-assisted recruiting tools can be used to conduct pre-employment assessments that are customized to each position.
-These questionnaires are designed to evaluate the applicant’s answers to measure skill levels, competencies, experience, and even predict how well they would do if hired for a specific position.
+These questionnaires are designed to evaluate the applicant’s answers to measure skill levels, competencies, and experience, and even predict how well they would do if hired for a specific position.

 Since Generation Z is new to the workforce, they won’t have years of experience under their belt to automatically qualify them.
-However, their skills and approaches to problem-solving could make them a valuable asset to the team, which is why recruiters should utilize smarter technology to qualify new talent.
+However, their skills and approaches to problem-solving could make them valuable asset to the team, which is why recruiters should utilize smarter technology to qualify new talent.

 2. Make Them Understand Their Role in the Big Picture

 The perception of the “mindless office drone” is a dying concept, especially among younger generations.
 Young professionals these days like to feel empowered and know that their efforts are factoring into the grand scheme of things.
 Vision Critical’s report found that the valuable impact this generation makes throughout their career was a top priority, though having a healthy work-life balance ranked #2 on the list, followed by a high salary.